oapicf/pinterest-sdk/clients/java/generated/docs/KeywordsApi.md

     OAuth pinterest_oauth2 = (OAuth) defaultClient.getAuthentication("pinterest_oauth2");
     pinterest_oauth2.setAccessToken("YOUR ACCESS TOKEN");

+    // Configure OAuth2 access token for authorization: client_credentials
+    OAuth client_credentials = (OAuth) defaultClient.getAuthentication("client_credentials");
+    client_credentials.setAccessToken("YOUR ACCESS TOKEN");

     KeywordsApi apiInstance = new KeywordsApi(defaultClient);
     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
     String campaignId = "campaignId_example"; // String | Campaign Id to use to filter the results.
     String adGroupId = "123123123"; // String | Ad group Id.
+    List<String> adGroupIds = Arrays.asList(); // List<String> | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users.
     List<MatchType> matchTypes = Arrays.asList(); // List<MatchType> | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a>
     Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
     String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items try {
-      KeywordsGet200Response result = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, matchTypes, pageSize, bookmark);
+      KeywordsGet200Response result = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, adGroupIds, matchTypes, pageSize, bookmark);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling KeywordsApi#keywordsGet");